JungleMan796/MicroBooNE/README.md

-## 3rd year undergraduate lab focusing on MicroBooNE experiment
+### 3rd year undergraduate lab focusing on MicroBooNE experiment

+Myself and Yichao Wang have been working on this project.
-### Developed by O.G.
+## Developed by O.G.
 Finnerud, A. Kedziora, & J. Waiton

 This folder contains almost everything that is needed to run the lab, including: